droglenc/NCHighways/modules/08_Advising/index.md

 &nbsp;

 ## After Class Assignment

-For the next class period you should complete as much of the four-year plan worksheet as you can or come with specific questions that you need answered to do so.
-In the next class period you will have time to briefly discuss your four-year plan with me and the student mentor.
+* Complete as much of the four-year plan worksheet as you can or develop specific questions that you need answered.
+In the next class period you will briefly discuss your draft four-year plan with me and the student mentor.